Work experience options

 - employers who do work experience sometimes offer you a job if they like your attitude and ability.

-You can earn NCEA credits while on programmes such as Gateway or Work Inspiration.
+You may be able to study for NCEA and tertiary credits while on programmes such as Gateway or Work Inspiration.

-Talk to your school's Gateway and Work Inspiration co-ordinator.
+Talk to your school's Gateway or Work Inspiration co-ordinator.

 At school I did work experience as a hotel receptionist and in a travel agency – which helped me pick out what I actually wanted as a career.
 After school I decided to move away from home and start my study to become a flight attendant.